Internationalizing Flutter apps

 "{placeholderName}"

-Define each placeholder in the placeholders
+Define each placeholder in the placeholders object in the app’s .arb file.

-For example, to define a hello message with a userName
+For example, to define a hello message with a userName parameter,

-add the following to lib/l10n/app_en.arb
+add the following to lib/l10n/app_en.arb:

 "hello": "Hello {userName}",